efjimm/Cellulator/README.md

 - `:` Enter command insert mode
 - `=` Enter command insert mode, with text set to `cellname = `, where cellname is the cell under the cursor
-- `D`, `x` Delete the cell under the cursor
+- `dd`, `x` Delete the cell under the cursor
 - `Esc` Dismiss status message
 - `0` Move cursor to the first populated cell on the current row
 - `$` Move cursor to the last populated cell on the current row
-- `g` Move cursor to the first cell in the current column
+- `gg` Move cursor to the first cell in the current column
 - `G` Move cursor to the last cell in the current column
 - `w` Move cursor to the next populated cell
 - `b` Move cursor to the previous populated cell